ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 ### Modify the IPS policy

-Snort3 allows you to fine-tune setups with the `--tweaks` parameter.
+Snort 3 allows you to fine-tune setups with the `--tweaks` parameter.
 This feature allows you to use one of Snort's policy files to enhance the detection engine for improved performance or increased security.

-Snort3 includes four preset policy files: max_detect, security, balanced, and connectivity.
+Snort 3 includes four preset policy files: `max_detect`, `security`, `balanced`, and `connectivity`.

-The max_detect policy favors maximum security, whereas the connectivity policy focuses on performance and uptime, which may come at the expense of security.
+The `max_detect` policy favors maximum security, whereas the `connectivity` policy focuses on performance and uptime, which may come at the expense of security.

 ### Specify the data acquisition module

-Snort supports DAQ modules which serves as an abstraction layer for interfacing with data source such as network interface.
+Snort supports data acquisition (DAQ) modules which serve as an abstraction layer for interfacing with a data source such as a network interface.

-To see list of DAQ modules supported by snort use `--daq-list` command.
+To see list of DAQ modules supported by Snort use `--daq-list` command.

 Return to the `build` directory: